WestonHanners/HSCoreDataTools/README.md

 `-(NSString *)contextName` -- is a property that allows you to assign strings to a context, this is very helpful for debugging in multiple contexts.

+`+(NSManagedObjectContext *)appRootContext` -- allows you to access appDelegate.rootContext from any part of your app.

 ### NSManagedObject+EasyTools